emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Stable tag: 7.5.1
 License: GPLv2 or later

-Increase traffic and monetize the sharing of your site's content by creating a new source of income while enjoying higher CTR, by displaying in-button ads with the easiest social sharing platform.
+Increase traffic and monetize the sharing of your site's content by creating a new source of income, by displaying in-button ads.

 == Description ==